 Increased Risk of ADHD in Children with Smoke and Lead Exposure

 Attention-deficit hyperactivity disorder or ADHD for short affects about 5-8 percent of school age children.
 ADHD is a fairly common neurobiological condition that presents itself through inappropriate levels of inattention, impulsivity, and hyperactivity.
-Although ADHD is not life threatening, it can become a very difficult obstacle to overcome.
+Although ADHD is not life-threatening, it can become a very difficult obstacle to overcome.

 However, recent data shows that smoking can raise the chances of ADHD by more than double.
 If the mother does not quit smoking during pregnancy, the chances of ADHD for the child will be increased 2.4 times.
-Furthermore, exposure to lead can also increase chances of child having ADHD.
+Furthermore, exposure to lead can also increase the chances of a child having ADHD.
 Most cases of lead exposure are due to contaminated paint, soil, and old water pipes.